inmanta/inmanta-core/docs/quickstart.rst

 To deploy the project, we must first register it with the management server by creating a project and an environment.
 A project is a collection of related environments. (e.g. development, testing, production, qa,...)
 An environment is associated with a branch in a git repository.
 This allows the server to recompile the model when the environment changes.

+Connect to the terminal of the server-container (as described at the end of :ref:`qsetup`):

 .. code-block:: sh

+    cd /home/inmanta/quickstart-project
     inmanta-cli project create -n test
     inmanta-cli environment create -n quickstart-env -p test -r https://github.com/inmanta/quickstart.git -b master --save